 Super great question.
-Super common question.
+A super common question.

 We can’t diet forever.
 We can’t walk around lean 24/7/365, either.
 When food is consistently insufficient (which is what is required to lose fat), we’re also losing muscle.
 There’s no way to lose JUST fat and not lose muscle.
 And at some point, the body is just going to start eating up muscle, too.

-We need regular growing seasons where we eat all the food, smash heavy weights, & try to put muscle on our frame.
+We need regular growing seasons where we eat all the food, smash heavyweights, & try to put muscle on our frame.
 And I’m not talking about a weekend of cheat meals – but a few consistent MONTHS of eating in a surplus.

-I think unfortunately, a lot of people have to learn the hard way & hit rock bottom before they’re willing to step outta the diet rabbit-hole.
+Ok.
+So you know you can’t diet forever.
+You know you need to get strong.
+But you’re still terrified as fck to gain weight/put on size.
+One thing I’ve gotten in the habit of regularly asking myself is: “How is what I’m doing working for me” — then proceeding to make adjustments accordingly I think unfortunately, a lot of people have to learn the hard way & hit rock bottom before they’re willing to step outta the diet rabbit-hole.
 We don’t make a change & try eating more food, until we no longer have a choice.

 Need more help with this concept?
-I cover the topic of how to get stronger and gain more muscle thoroughly in my 150 page ebook, The Badass Guide to Fat Loss, Gaining, & Maintaining.
+I cover the topic of how to get stronger and gain more muscle thoroughly in my 150-page ebook, The Badass Guide to Fat Loss, Gaining, & Maintaining.